Skip to content

 What Are Microgreens?

+There are more health benefits of microgreens than you may think!
 Microgreens are just very young vegetables.
-They’re tiny vegetable seedlings that only grow for about 7-21 days before you harvest them.
+They’re tiny vegetable seedlings that only grow for 7-21 days before you harvest them.

-They are colorful and have a dense concentration of nutrients.
-Microgreens are also easier to digest than their full-grown counterparts.
+Microgreens are colorful and contain a dense concentration of nutrients.
+They are also easier to digest than their full-grown counterparts.

 Types of Microgreens